tianjunxie/hbonds/README.md

 generating POSCAR with both explicit water solvation and implicit water solvation.

+06/27 Update:   Added the function to calculate the dipole moment for each hydrogen bond found.

 04/05 Update:   Now the code works fast enough so that you don't have to wait minutes for a single frame hbond searching.
                 Default criteria, AD<3.5 ADH<30 AHD>120.